- Fee assured

 Dr Michael Radcliffe graduated from Birmingham University Medical School and spent twenty years as a general practitioner with allergy special interest in Hampshire.
 In 1982 he completed a Postgraduate Course in Clinical Allergy at the Cardiothoracic Institute, University of London and in 1995 was appointed Consultant in Allergy Medicine to University College London Hospitals.
 His clinical interests include gastrointestinal allergy, the broad spectrum of food allergy and intolerance and the investigation and effective management of anaphylaxis, urticaria and angioedema.
 He undertakes clinics in general allergy where hs applies an allergy-focused approach to the management of asthma, eczema, and rhinitis.

-He is a member of the Medical Advisory Panel of The Anaphylaxis Campaign, Vice-Chairman of the Allergy Research Foundation and an advisor to Allergy UK.
+He is a member of the Medical Advisory Panel of The Anaphylaxis Campaign and an advisor to Allergy UK.